eduvpn/documentation/README.md

 ## CRL
-The make the CRL work, a 'cronjob' is needed to occasionally retrieve the CRL from `vpn-cert-service` using the following command:
+The make the CRL work, a 'cronjob' is needed to occasionally retrieve the CRL from `vpn-cert-service`.
+Install `vpn-crl-fetcher` on the VPN machine:

-    # wget -q -N https://example.org/vpn-cert-service/api.php/ca.crl -O /etc/openvpn/ca.crl
+    $ sudo yum -y install vpn-crl-fetcher

+Now add a cronjob:

+    $ sudo crontab -e

+Put the following information there:

+    */5 * * * * /usr/bin/vpn-crl-fetcher http://localhost/vpn-cert-service/api.php/ca.crl /etc/openvpn/ca.crl

 Run this as often as you want.
-Probably every hour is enough.
+The example below makes it run every 5 minutes.
 You SHOULD use `https` and of course change the domain name to your own server.

-Modify the `/etc/openvpn/server.conf` file to use the CRL.
+Modify the `/etc/openvpn/server.conf` file to enable using the CRL.

+    crl-verify /etc/openvpn/ca.crl

-**NOTE: current connections will not be terminated if the certificate is added to the CRL, only new connections will be denied**.
+**NOTE**: current connections will NOT be terminated if the certificate is added to the CRL, only new connections will be denied.